afnid/CoreEFI/README.md

 The issue is that with a single processor and multiple interrupts, there will always be the potential for contention.
 And the maximum run-time of one isr will set the maximum error in the event scheduler isr.

-For example on a 84mhz due, the encoder/decoder simulated timer interrupt takes between 9-32 us with 6 us required for the isr overhead, that means the scheduler isr can be 40 us late.
+For example on a 84 MHZ due, the encoder/decoder simulated timer interrupt takes between 9-32 us with 6 us required for the isr overhead, that means the scheduler isr can be 40 us late.
 A correction factor can be added to try to wake early and then sleep, but that extends the isr time, hurting the decoder isr.

 The sleep method works well to reduce errors at lower rpms where there is lower contention, but hurts higher rpms where it really matters and has an adverse affect on other isr routines like the decoder timing.
 Corrupt the decoder timing, and all other accuracy attempts are meaningless.